kode-konveyor/.github/profile/README.md

 no need for communication between Coders, very little between the Coders and reviewers, so if enough Coders work on a project, its speed will follow the average activity level of people.
 Maybe slowing down at weekends and holidays, but the project will roll forward.

+Actually when we tested out the approach there were times the Coders ate the tasks faster than we could design them.

 ### Aha!
 Here is the catch!
 Code merged without conflicts?
 No need for communication?
 It is impossible.